chaynik-kun/mizu/README.md

 * Relevant logs without passwords, tokens or authenticated URLs

 For UI and localization issues, screenshots are especially helpful.

-## 🛡️ Privacy

-Mizu connects directly to the music server configured by the user.

-Mizu does not require a Mizu account or subscription.

-Never include your server credentials, authentication tokens or private server URLs when posting logs publicly.

 ## ❤️ Credits